EXCLUSIVE-India's Reliance plans $13 bln projects including new refinery

 April 28 Cholamandalam Investment And Finance Company Ltd

-NEW DELHI Aug 29 India's Reliance Industries has sought environment ministry approval for a $13 billion upgrade to its Jamnagar complex, including a 400,000 barrels per day (bpd) refinery, documents seen by Reuters show.
+NEW DELHI Aug 29 India's Reliance Industries is considering investing about $13 billion to build new projects, including a 400,000 barrels per day (bpd) refinery at its Jamnagar complex to boost profit by processing cheap, heavy grades.

-The refinery would process cheap, heavy grades of crude that are increasingly available in Asia as the U.S. shale boom has cut demand there.

-Reliance, controlled by billionaire Mukesh Ambani, operates the world's biggest refining complex in India's western state of Gujarat, where its two adjacent plants can process about 1.4 million bpd of oil.

 April 28 Cholamandalam Investment And Finance Company Ltd